-One of the most notable Boston piano firms of the 19th and 20th Centuries was the Ivers & Pond Piano Company offices were located in Boston and factories located in Cambridge, Massachusetts.
+The Ivers & Pond Piano Company offices were located in Boston and factories located in Cambridge, Massachusetts.
 Ivers & Pond was an expensive, well made piano, and they were often made of lavish and exotic woods with amazing detail to the cabinet work.
 Internally, these instruments would rival any manufacturer for excellence in design and quality.
 Like so many other renowned piano makers, Ivers & Pond was consolidated into the Aeolian-American Corporation during the Great Depression years.
-The Ivers & Pond name continued to be built by Aeolian up until the 1980’s, making the production of the Ivers & Pond name run for a full 100 years.
+The Ivers & Pond name continued to be built by Aeolian up until the 1980’s, making the production of the Ivers & Pond name run for well over a century.

 INSTRUMENT CATALOGS & EPHEMERA

 Can you find your instrument listed in these antique catalogs?